You are here: Urology Textbook > Urologic examinations > Blood tests > Alpha-fetoprotein

 - Germ cell tumors: testicular cancer (nonseminoma), tumors of the ovary, extragonadal germ cell tumors.
 Mature teratomas, pure seminomas or pure choriocarcinomas do not produce AFP.

 - Transient and mild increase of AFP in benign liver diseases

 Kinetics of AFP after Treatment of Testicular Cancer

 After a complete tumor resection, postoperative concentration decline to the normal range with a half-live of five days.
-An incomplete or slow decrease after orchiectomy is suspicious for metastasis of germ cell tumor.
+An incomplete or slow decrease after radical orchiectomy is suspicious for metastasis of germ cell tumor.
 A rebound of AFP after normalization is a sign of tumor recurrence or metastasis.
 A rising AFP level is incompatible with healing of testicular cancer and can indicate tumor progression weeks or months before radiological diagnosis.